Ismael-VC/PyReCall.jl/README.md

 #### PyObject

-The PyCall module also provides a new type `PyObject` (a wrapper around `PyObject*` in Python's C API) representing a reference to a Python object.
+The PyReCall module also provides a new type `PyObject` (a wrapper around `PyObject*` in Python's C API) representing a reference to a Python object.

-Constructors `PyObject(o)` are provided for a number of Julia types, and PyCall also supplies `convert(T, o::PyObject)` to convert PyObjects back into Julia types `T`.
+Constructors `PyObject(o)` are provided for a number of Julia types, and PyReCall also supplies `convert(T, o::PyObject)` to convert PyObjects back into Julia types `T`.
 Currently, the types supported are numbers (integer, real, and complex), booleans, strings, IO streams, dates/periods, and functions, along with tuples and arrays/lists